Prepare for a Career in Healthcare with Liberty’s Respiratory Therapist Degree

 *Note that additional documentation may be requested by the admission committee after your application has been received.

-Admission Requirements for Residential BSRT
+Admission Requirements for Our Residential BSRT Program

 Selection Process (Entry to Practice)